-With this recipe you can easily make the German sauce classic yourself and surprise your family with a tasty dish.
+With this recipe, you can make the German schnitzel classic at home and surprise your family with a flavorful dish that tastes like it came straight from a German "Gasthaus."

 What does "Zigeunerschnitzel" mean in English?

-“Zigeuner” is the German word for “Gypsy”.
-This is why the name for the dish is controversial.
+Zigeuner schnitzel literally translated means gypsy schnitzel.
+The German word for "gypsy" is "Zigeuner."
+This is why the dish's name is controversial.

 The controversy about the name "Zigeunerschnitzel" aka "Gypsy Schnitzel"

-The “Forum for Sinti and Roma” in Hanover/Germany has objected to the name Gypsy Sauce.
-They argue the term is discriminatory.
-Instead, the delicious sauce should be renamed into “piquant sauce” or “paprika aka bell pepper sauce,” the association suggests.
-Still to the day the dish is known by the name Zigeunersoße but it is up to you how to call it.
+The name Gypsy Sauce has been challenged by the "Forum for Sinti and Roma" in Hanover, Germany.
+They contend that the term is discriminatory.
+Instead, the delicious sauce should be renamed "piquant sauce" or "paprika aka bell pepper sauce," according to the association.

 Bottled Paprikasoße - a favorite for German Barbecues